ningjin00/TASANet/README.md

  torchmetrics == 1.3.2
 ~~~

-&ensp;&ensp;If you find it difficult to configure environment, you can use our configured environment, which can be directly downloaded [here](https://pan.baidu.com/s/1bapcCf235IllP_9nLhGogA?pwd=8888).
 # <div style="border-bottom: 1px solid rgba(0, 0, 0, 0.2) ;line-height: 50px;">5.
 Experiment Data</div>
 &ensp;&ensp;We split the dataset according to ROI into training, validation, and testing datasets.
-The detailed split can be downloaded [here](https://github.com/ningjin00/TASANet/tree/main/experiment_data).
-The test dataset broken down by cloud cover can be downloaded [here](https://github.com/ningjin00/TASANet/tree/main/experiment_data).
+The division method is consistent with that of SEN12MS-CR dataset.

 &ensp;&ensp;For the way the dataset samples are placed, you can check out our sample dataset, which can be found [here](https://pan.baidu.com/s/1-7zt8IBQ_Oosd9FjDKxtyg?pwd=8888).
 # <div style="border-bottom: 1px solid rgba(0, 0, 0, 0.2) ;line-height: 50px;">6.
 Usage</div>
 &ensp;&ensp;If you want to continue training the model, you can run the [model_train.py](https://github.com/ningjin00/TASANet/blob/main/model_train.py) file for training.

-&ensp;&ensp;If you want to test the model, you can run the [model_predict.py](https://github.com/ningjin00/TASANet/blob/main/model_predict.py) file for testing and test model can be directly downloaded  [here](https://pan.baidu.com/s/1cuPIyd6C1MMakFYJpEsr-A?pwd=8888).
+&ensp;&ensp;If you want to test the model, you can run the [model_predict.py](https://github.com/ningjin00/TASANet/blob/main/model_predict.py) file for testing and test model can be directly downloaded  [here](https://pan.baidu.com/s/1UbeafRyUlAtxSRB3_nMRQQ?pwd=8888).
 # <div style="border-bottom: 1px solid rgba(0, 0, 0, 0.2) ;line-height: 50px;">7.
 Contact</div>
 &ensp;&ensp;If you have any questions about this work please concat me.